 The merchant makes a determination to accept or decline your check based on Telecheck’s decision to guarantee the check for the merchant.
 If Telecheck tells the merchant they will not guarantee the check, then the merchant makes the decision to decline the check based on Telecheck’s “no guarantee”.

-The merchant can always override Telecheck’s decision to not guarantee the transaction but that would mean the merchant takes on the risk if the check returns insufficient funds or some type of fraud is involved.
+Of course the merchant can always override Telecheck’s decision to not guarantee the transaction but that would mean the merchant takes on the risk if the check returns insufficient funds or some type of fraud is involved.
 Most merchants choose not to override Telecheck’s decision because they do not want to assume the risk.

 A decline by Telecheck does not mean your check is bad